 Does having an injury or medical condition stop me from coming to class?

 Before your first class you will be asked to complete a health questionnaire, please include any injury or medical condition to allow your teacher to prepare for modifications that may be needed.

 If you are concerned please call Julie on 07792 965370 to discuss further.

 Can I come to class if I am pregnant?

 It is recommended to rest until you are 12 weeks pregnant or until your first scan.
-If you are used to practicing yoga and feel well it is ok to continue with modifications where necessary.
+If you are used to practising yoga and feel well it is OK to continue with modifications where necessary.
 However it is not advisable to take up yoga for the first time when you become pregnant.
 A specialised pregnancy yoga class is best to help keep mum and baby well looked after.
 1:1 home yoga sessions are available, please contact Julie for more information.